NSLS-II-BMM/BeamlineManual/docs/data.rst

-As a result, our Data Science and Systems Integration team at NSLS-II has been begun moving the beamlines to a data acquisition model that includes sounds data security practices.
+As a result, our Data Science and Systems Integration team at NSLS-II has been begun moving the beamlines to a data acquisition model that includes sound data security practices.
 BMM volunteered to be an early adopter of the new data security practices.
 We now provide an excellent user experience at BMM that also includes secure data management.